David Lee: Helping You Catch Your Dreams Rather Than Chase Them

 I love your blog!
 When did you start blogging, how many posts are on your blog, and what is your traffic like?

-I’ve actually been blogging on several different websites for years.
+I have actually been blogging on several different websites for years.
 But it wasn’t until last summer that I finally started bringing a lot of that together in one place on my current website.
 I wanted to have one central home that I could use to help people grow their business.

 I try to publish one blog post per week, because that gives me time to optimize it, promote it, and create any resources for it such as free downloads or videos.

 Traffic is a little less than 100 unique views a day, but it’s still new.
 So, all the links are pretty new.
 I love getting any traffic to the blog, but I also like using it as a tool to help solve people’s problems.
-It’s cool when I see someone have a specific issue, and that I can use a particular blog post or video to help them.
+It is cool when I see someone have a specific issue, and that I can use a particular blog post or video to help them.

 What is your favorite book right now and why?